chainguard-dev/edu/content/open-source/apko/troubleshooting.md

 - apk cannot find the apk index for your custom-built packages.

 ### The requested package is not in the included repositories
-For Alpine packages, make sure you've added the relevant package repositories you need and the package name is correct — search the [Alpine APK index](https://pkgs.alpinelinux.org/packages) for reference.
+Make sure you've added the relevant package repositories you need and the package name is correct.
+Check the [Wolfi repository](https://github.com/wolfi-dev/os) for available packages if you are building Wolfi images, or the [Alpine APK index](https://pkgs.alpinelinux.org/packages) if you are using Alpine as base.

 If this is your case, you should find error messages similar to this when enabling debug info with the `--debug` flag: